Pageloop helps create new knowledge base articles by generating complete drafts from the context you provide.

 Once you have filled in your product notes and any optional fields, click the Create Article button in the top-right corner of the page.
 Pageloop begins generating your article, and you are redirected to the Articles page.
 Pageloop sends you a notification by email or in Slack (if you have set up the Slack integration) when the article draft is ready for review.
 Article generation typically takes a few minutes, depending on the complexity of the content and whether a flow recording or images were provided.

 Once generation is complete, your new article appears on the Articles page with a Draft status.
 Click on the article to open it in the Pageloop editor.
 Pageloop uses the same editor as your connected Help Center platform, so the editing experience matches what you are already familiar with.
 You can make changes to the text, headings, images, and formatting before publishing.
+The right sidebar also includes a Media tab where you can view screenshots from your recorded flow and any uploaded images, then drag and drop them into the article if an image was not inserted automatically.

 If your article includes images, you can annotate and edit them directly within Pageloop.
 Hover over any image in the editor to access the image editing tools.
 For more details, see Annotate and Edit Screenshots.